LibrariesHacked/librarieshacked.github.io/_posts/2024-01-17-library-data-storytelling-method.md

 Not everything has to come from a trigger, sometimes you may just be thinking about aspects of libraries.
 In the shower, on a walk, whenever.
 Thinking, and even speculating, is part of any job.
 It's hard to give ourselves time to think, but it's important.

-The things that enable these processes to happen are allowing time for thinking, sharing our experiences between library users and staff, allowing ourselves time to explore data, and the key aspect of being curious about our library services.
+The things that enable these processes to happen are allowing ourselves time, sharing our experiences between library users and staff, exploring data, and primarily the key aspect of being curious about our library services.

-## Get internal data right
+## Get data in order

 To enable good data storytelling, we need to get our data in order.

-Sometimes we talk about what data we need to collect to analyse aspects of the service.
-We need to talk more about what data we already hold.
+Sometimes we talk about what data we need to _collect_ to analyse aspects of the service.
+We need to talk more about what data we already _hold_.
 Holding less data but using it more would be a good target.

 Take the following steps:

 1. What data do we hold in systems?
-2. Do we need to hold that data; do we use it for operational purposes?
+2. Do we need to hold that data?
+Do we use it for operational purposes?
 3. If so, do we make effective use of it?
-4. How can we extract and query it?
+4. How can we extract and analyse it?

 ## Good data/bad data